Dragon Ball Super Card Game Rarity COMPLETE GUIDE

 |GFR||GIANT FORCE RARE|

-Now you know every single rarity in Dragon Ball Super CCG.
-Bookmark this page as we will be updating it with new sets and new rarities as they are released.
+Now you know most of the single rarities in Dragon Ball Super CCG.
+Bookmark this page as we will try and update it with new sets and new rarities as they are released.